fluree/docs.flur.ee/src/content/api/hosted-overview.md

 ## Overview

-Hosted endpoints can only be used in the hosted versions of FlureeDB.
+Hosted endpoints can only be used in the hosted versions of Fluree.
 All requests should be POST requests.
 The signed endpoints are below, and they are all structured as follows:

 `https://[ACCOUNTNAME].beta.flur.ee/[ENDPOINT]`.